jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

 2. Fill group name (1 character min, 64 characters max)
 3. Add mailboxes from Add mailbox search box
 4. Added mailboxes can be searched and removed
-5. Click on Create button when all details are filled
+5. Click the "Create" button when all details are filled

 Group will be created and you will be returned to groups list.

 **How to edit a mailbox group**

-1. Click on "Settings" button (gear icon) in group row.
+1. Click the "Settings" button (gear icon) in group row.
 Group properties form will appear

 .. image:: pic_mailboxes/groupsTabEdit.png
    :width: 600
    :align: center

 2. Update any group details which are needed to be updated
-3. Click on "Save" button to save group details changes
+3. Click the "Save" button to save group details changes
-4. Click on "Cancel" button to revert group details changes
+4. Click the "Cancel" button to revert group details changes
-5. Click on "Delete" button to delete group
+5. Click the "Delete" button to delete group

 .. note:: You can also delete a mailbox from groups list by "Delete" button (Trash bin icon) in group row.